Charles Darwin in Cambridge: 5 Places to Follow His Legacy

 Science has always ranked high in Cambridge, and the books in the bookshop reflect it.
 Each shelf represents its research field of mathematics, geology, biology etc. All significant scientists are represented here – and in several editions.
 That is also the case with Charles Darwin, whose ‘On the Origin of Species’ and letters from The Beagle Voyage stand on the bookshelves.
 Along with other published studies, they are available in various alluring editions.

-Check out: The 9 Best Areas to Stay in London
+Travelling to London:?
+Explore our London guides: The 9 Best Areas to Stay in London and Complete 3-Day London Itinerary.

 Read next: Punting Guide to the River Cam